 Leading ChangeDriving successful transformation in turbulent environments

-Change literature identifies a wide assortment of change targets in organizational settings, like strategy, people, relationships, processes, and technology (Seo, Putnam, & Bartunek, 2004).
-Perceiving an organization as a dynamically complex social system can help to focus limited change resources on three targets: individual, group, and culture.
-These dimensions of an organizing system are not separate parts but also are dynamically inter-connected dimensions that build on the previous level: individuals form the group; individuals and groups form the culture.
-However, this influence does not only radiate from individual to group to culture but dynamically interacts among all social dimensions within an organization’s boundaries, affecting the organization’s ability to adapt to the environment outside of its boundaries.
+Change literature identifies various change targets in organizational settings, like strategy, people, relationships, processes, and technology (Seo, Putnam, & Bartunek, 2004).
+Perceiving an organization as a dynamically complex social system can help focus limited change resources on individual, group, and culture.
+These dimensions of an organizing system are not separate parts but also are dynamically interconnected dimensions that build on the previous level: individuals form the group; individuals and groups form the culture.
+However, this influence not only radiates from individual to group to culture but dynamically interacts among all social dimensions within an organization’s boundaries, affecting the organization’s ability to adapt to the environment outside its boundaries.

 COVID19 Message